Hey guys, did you know that in Spanish, there are two ways to give direct commands to a friend you have in front of you (tú)?

 ¡No hables!
 (Don’t talk!)

-4. As with the affirmative, we usually don’t add the subject pronoun (tú) for the imperative, but we do sometimes add the name of the person we are talking to:
+4. As with the affirmative, we usually don’t add the subject pronoun (tú), but we do sometimes add the name of the person we are talking to and more info:

 Verbs Ending in “Er” and “Ir”

-1. Go to tú in the simple present (indicative):
+1. Go to tú in the simple present:

 tú comes